 A great riverside walk, Rhaeadr Ddu and Coed Ganllwyd takes in 3.2km of Welsh woodland.

-Enjoy views of the River Gamlan and the Rhaeadr Ddu waterfalls on this moderate pet-friendly walk.
+Enjoy views of the River Gamlan and the Rhaeadr Ddu waterfalls on this family and pet-friendly walk.
 With both tarmac and grass paths, there are some rocky slopes making this route suitable for people with a reasonable fitness level.

 Waterfall in the Elan Valley leading to Garreg-Ddu reservoir near Rhayader.